Le Morne

 Flic-en-Flac

 Flic-en-Flac is a very scenic stretch of beach along the west side of the island, and is one of the longest sandy beach of the island.
-The funny name is suggested to arrive from an Old Dutch phrase, 'Fried Landt Flaak', meaning free, flat land.
-Many good hotels are located there and the nightlife is quite vibrant.
+The funny name is suggested to arrive from an Old Dutch phrase, 'Fried Landt Flaak', meaning 'free, flat land'.
+Many good and posh hotels are located there and the nightlife is quite vibrant.

 Buy and Do